SomwareHR/ELCalyzer/README.md

 Displays several most frequently searched info from logs collected by ESET Log Collector (ELC).

+Main idea behind this is:

++ I need to frequently check same specific data from logs
++ I never write it down
++ so - I always have to look back into log files
++ there is like 100 log files
++ I never remember which file carries which data I need at the moment
++ "grep" is main helper, but sometimes I need data in more-or-less formatted form.

+Thus - ELCalyzer.

 Read only.

 Tested with Powershell 5 and pwsh 7 on Windows.